russross/s3fslite/README.md

 *   MD5 sums are computed for all uploads.
 S3 verifies the checksum on the received data, ensuring that no data was corrupted in transit (at least not during uploads).

+*   The `use_cache` option has been removed.
+An on-disk cache is not currently supported.
+I intend to implement a different caching strategy.
+For AFS-style caching (which is more-or-less what s3fs uses), a seperate caching layer would be more appropriate.

 Quick start